-Capital expenditures are planned to comply with national legislation implementing the EU Directive on Integrated Pollution Prevention and Control.
-Under IPPC, EU member governments are to adopt rules and implement a cross-media (air, water, waste) environmental permitting program for individual facilities.
-The UK has been the first EU member government to request IPPC permit applications from our Company.
+Under the European Union ("EU") Integrated Pollution Prevention and Control Directive ("IPPC"), EU member governments are to adopt rules and implement a cross-media (air, water, waste) environmental permitting program for individual facilities.
+The UK has been the first EU member government to request IPPC permit applications from us.
 In the UK, we have submitted several applications and, very recently, negotiated and received our first IPPC permit.
 Based upon the terms of that permit, we do not anticipate that we will have to make material capital expenditures to comply.
 Other IPPC permits are under review by the UK Environment Agency.
 We are not yet in a position to know with certainty what the other UK IPPC permits will require, and it is possible that the costs of compliance could be material; however, we believe, based upon our experience to date, that the costs of compliance with IPPC permitting in the UK will not be material to our financial condition or results of operations.

 With respect to our facilities in other EU jurisdictions, IPPC implementing legislation is not yet in effect, or we have not yet been required to seek IPPC permits.
 Accordingly, while we expect to incur additional future costs for capital improvements and general compliance under IPPC requirements in these jurisdictions, at the present time we are unable to determine whether or not these costs will be material.
 Accordingly, we cannot provide assurance that material capital expenditures and compliance costs will not be required in connection with IPPC requirements.